King George V-class battleship (1939): Protection

 The main gun turrets were relatively lightly protected in comparison to contemporary battleships.
 Extensive levels of flash protection were employed.
 Maximum turret and barbette armour was reduced to 12.75 inches in this class from the 16 inches of the Nelson class.
 The turret faces had 12.75 in (324 mm) of armour at the front; 8.84 in sides (at the gun chamber); 6.86 inches (284–174 mm) on the sides and rear; the roof plate was 5.88 in (149 mm) thick.
 The main armament barbettes were of varying thickness: 12.75 in (324 mm) thick on the sides, 11.76 in (298 mm) forward and 10.82 in (275 mm) aft of the turret.
-To some extent the higher quality of the armour minimized the loss of protection and the turret's flat face improved ballistic resistance at long ranges, while the low profile of the turret minimized target area at closer ranges.
+To some extent the higher quality of the armour minimised the loss of protection and the turret's flat face improved ballistic resistance at long ranges, while the low profile of the turret minimised target area at closer ranges.
 The reduction in turret and barbette armour was a compromise in favour of the thickest possible protection for the magazines.
 The extensive anti-flash protection in the turrets and barbettes was designed to ensure that the magazines would remain safe even if the turrets and/or barbettes were penetrated.
 The secondary gun mounts, casements and handling rooms received only light plating of 0.98 in (25 mm) to protect against splinters.

 Unlike contemporary foreign battleships and the preceding Nelson-class battleships, the King George V class had comparatively light conning tower protection with 4-inch (102 mm) sides, 3 in (75 mm) forward and aft and a 1.47 in (38 mm) roof plate.
 The RN's analysis of World War I revealed that command personnel were unlikely to use an armoured conning tower, preferring the superior visibility of unarmoured bridge positions.
 Stability and weight considerations clearly played an important part in the British decision to limit superstructure armour.
 The conning tower armour was sufficient to protect against smaller ship guns and shell fragments.